 What Is Drambuie Made From?

 Ever since its invention in the 18th century, the original Scotch whiskey liqueur remains relatively unchanged.
 The main ingredients of the drink are Scotch malts from different regions of Scotland, heather honey, herbs, and spices.
 The exact measurement of the ingredients, as well as the step-by-step process of making it is unknown to the public.
 Today, only a select few know the secret recipe.
 A lot of people have tried to recreate it, but none have succeeded in capturing the entire essence of the Drambuie drink.

 Interested in making your own alcoholic drink?
 Check out this article on the 10 Best Home Brewing Kits of 2021.

 How to Drink Drambuie Liqueur

 You may be wondering, what do you drink with Drambuie?
 You can mix this whiskey liqueur with different alcoholic and non-alcoholic drinks.
-Among others, Scotch and Drambuie are a match made in heaven.
+Among others, Scotch is the most popular match.
 This pairing will often pop up in Drambuie recipes.